zach-sndr/TwitCanva-Video-Workflow/README.md

 ---

-**Built with ❤️ using React, TypeScript, and AI APIs from OpenAI, Google, Kling, and MiniMax**
+**Built with ❤️ using React, TypeScript, and AI APIs from OpenAI, Google, Kling, and MiniMax (2025)**